learn-co-curriculum/linux-env-setup/README.md

 ### Zoom Client

 You're going to want to download and install Zoom for Ubuntu [here](https://zoom.us/download?os=linux).
 This is the tool we use at learn to screen share!
+Download the .deb file, then right click and open with the GDebi Package Installer.

 ### Atom - Essential (or at least _some_ code editor)